Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 End of assembler dump.
 ```

-So lets break this down and look at the parts where the buffer, and variables are placed onto the stack
+Wow that's a lot of letters and numbers.
+So lets break this down and look at the parts where the buffer, and variables are placed onto the stack.
 ```
    0x0804849d <+9>:	mov    DWORD PTR [esp+0x3c],0x4030201
 ```